SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ..
 OUTLINE

-    - QUESTION: Do we need the term "concurrency domain" from SE-0302 or can we describe the behaviour without it?

-    - code that builds up some unsychronised mutable state (like an instance of class with a bunch of properties) and hands that off to an actor

-    When does something need to be sendable?
-    When you pass it between concurrency domains --- like arguments and return value of an actor's methods, and values passed in & out of a structured task

     you get a compiler error
     if you try to pass data across concurrency domains in a way that could introduce unprotected shared mutable state